bitshifter/objectpool/README.md

-## Object Pool Memory Allocator
+## Object Pool Allocator

-This is a C++11 implementation of an object pool memory allocator.
+This is a C++11 implementation of an object pool allocator.

 For more information on object pool allocators and their purpose see http://gameprogrammingpatterns.com/object-pool.html.

 Both a fixed size pool and a dynamically growing pool implementation are included.
-These are both implemented using the `MemoryPoolBlock` class.
+These are both implemented using the `ObjectPoolBlock` class.

 The main features of this implementation are:
-* `MemoryPoolBlock` is a single allocation containing the MemoryPoolBlock instance, indices of used pool entries and the pool memory itself
+* `ObjectPoolBlock` is a single allocation containing the `ObjectPoolBlock` instance, indices of used pool entries and the pool memory itself
 * `new_object` method uses C++11 std::forward to pass construction arguments
   to the constructor of the new object being created in the pool